josephcmarcus/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

-A simple game of Rock, Paper, Scissors played in the console by invoking the game() function.
-The user is asked to enter rock, paper, or scissors into the prompt modal.
+A simple game of Rock, Paper, Scissors.
+The user presses one of the three buttons on screen for their choice.
 The computer's choice is calculated by generating a random number between 1-3 with rock, paper, and scissors each assigned to a specific number.
 The player's choice is then compared to the computer's choice to determine a winner for the round.
 Best out of five rounds wins the game.